Porphyry of Tyre: Introduction (Isagoge)

 Porphyry is best known for his contributions to philosophy.
-Apart from writing the Aids to the Study of the Intelligibles (Ἀφορμαὶ πρὸς τὰ νοητά; Sententiae Ad Intelligibilia Ducentes), a basic summary of Neoplatonism, he is especially appreciated for his Introduction to Categories (Introductio in Praedicamenta or Isagoge et in Aristotelis Categorias commentarium), a very short work often considered to be a commentary on Aristotle's Categories, hence the title.
-According to Barnes 2003, however, the correct title is simply Introduction (Εἰσαγωγή Isagoge), and the book is an introduction not to the Categories in particular, but to logic in general, comprising as it does the theories of predication, definition, and proof.
-The Introduction describes how qualities attributed to things may be classified, famously breaking down the philosophical concept of substance into the five components genus, species, difference, property, accident.
+Apart from writing the Aids to the Study of the Intelligibles (Ἀφορμαὶ πρὸς τὰ νοητά; Sententiae ad Intelligibilia Ducentes), a basic summary of Neoplatonism, he is especially appreciated for his Introduction to Categories—also known in Latin as Introductio in Praedicamenta or Isagoge et in Aristotelis Categorias Commentarium—a very short work often considered to be a commentary on Aristotle's Categories, hence the title.
+According to Barnes 2003, however, the correct title is simply Introduction (Εἰσαγωγή Isagoge), and the book is an introduction not to the Categories in particular, but to logic in general, as it includes the theories of predication, definition, and proof.
+The Introduction describes how qualities attributed to things may be classified, famously breaking down the philosophical concept of substance into the five components genus, species, difference, property, and accident.
+Porphyry's discussion of accident sparked a long-running debate on the application of accident and essence.

 As Porphyry's most influential contribution to philosophy, the Introduction to Categories incorporated Aristotle's logic into Neoplatonism, in particular the doctrine of the categories of being interpreted in terms of entities (in later philosophy, "universal").
-Boethius' Isagoge, a Latin translation of Porphyry's "Introduction", became a standard medieval textbook in European schools and universities, which set the stage for medieval philosophical-theological developments of logic and the problem of universals.
+Boethius' Isagoge, a Latin translation of Porphyry's Introduction, became a standard medieval textbook in European schools and universities, which set the stage for medieval philosophical-theological developments of logic and the problem of universals.
 In medieval textbooks, the all-important Arbor porphyriana ("Porphyrian Tree") illustrates his logical classification of substance.
 To this day, taxonomy benefits from concepts in Porphyry's Tree, in classifying living organisms (see cladistics).
+Porphyry's invention of the "Porphyrian Tree" is noted as the first proper commentary made on Aristotle's work.

-The Introduction was translated into Arabic by Abd-Allāh Ibn al-Muqaffaʿ from a Syriac version.
+The Introduction was translated into Arabic by Abd-Allāh ibn al-Muqaffaʿ from a Syriac version.
 With the Arabicized name Isāghūjī (إيساغوجي) it long remained the standard introductory logic text in the Muslim world and influenced the study of theology, philosophy, grammar, and jurisprudence.
 Besides the adaptations and epitomes of this work, many independent works on logic by Muslim philosophers have been entitled Isāghūjī.
-Porphyry's discussion of accident sparked a long-running debate on the application of accident and essence.